-If you want to make a fence, then from the beginning, you should think that what size nail gun do you need for fencing?
-Generally, you don't need to use a nail gun to attach wooden fence slats, can complete the work with the traditional hammer.
+If you want to make a fence, you should think about what size nail gun you need for fencing?
+Generally, you don’t need to use a nail gun to attach wooden fence slats, and you can complete the work with the traditional hammer.
 But the whole process must be very annoying and exhausting.
 If you can get the right gun, you can make the work faster and easier.
-The framing nail designer's design helps attach large pieces of Wood, and you can get an excellent fence.
+The framing nail designer’s design helps attach large pieces of Wood, and you can get an excellent fence.

 What Size Nail Gun Do I Need for Fencing?

 You can see different types of fencing around us.
-But in this article, I will discuss with you two major categories: wire or mesh fencing and wood fencing.
-For fencing up quickly, you need to used to with the perfect nailer as well.
+But in this article, I will discuss two major categories: wire or mesh fencing and wood fencing.
+For fencing up quickly, you need to use the perfect nailer as well.

 Types of Fence